MicrosoftDocs/fabric-docs/docs/data-engineering/using-python-experience-on-notebook.md

 > - Currently, the feature is in preview.
 > - The API contract may change in the near future.

-you can use `notebookutils.data` utilities to establish a connection with provided data source and then read and query data using T-SQL statement.
+You can use `notebookutils.data` utilities to establish a connection with provided data source and then read and query data using T-SQL statement.

 Run the following command to get an overiew of the available methods: